felixSchl/neodoc/README.md

 #### Reading options from config files ####

-> Options should fall back values read from file.
+> Options should fall back to values read from file.

 Options:
 * Can this be a developer-provided file or lookup rather than on the command